beyondessential/tamanu/database/model/central-server/public/generic.md

 {% enddocs %}

 {% docs generic__visibility_status %}
 The visibility status of the record.

-"current" indicates the record is currently in use and should be visible and accessible to users on the User Interface.
+- `current` indicates the record is currently in use and should be visible and accessible to users on the User Interface.
-"historical" indicates that the record is no longer in use and should not be visible nor accessible to users.
+- `historical` indicates that the record is no longer in use and should not be visible nor accessible to users.
 However, the record may still be present in Reporting.
-"merged" indicates that the record has been merged, is no longer in use and should not be visible nor accessible to users.
+- `merged` indicates that the record has been merged, is no longer in use and should not be visible nor accessible to users.

-The default value is "current".
+The default value is `current`.
 {% enddocs %}

 {% docs generic__updated_at_sync_tick %}